A downloadable tool

 Overview

-The Sound Manager gives the users a better control over the audio of their games.
-Using this plugin, it is possible to play every sound of the game using just simple method calls.
-No more long AudioStreamPlayer lists inside your scenes nor long methods to handle the audio inside every script.
+The Sound Manager gives the users better control over the audio of their games.
+Using this plugin, it is possible to play every sound of the game using just simple method calls—no more long AudioStreamPlayer lists inside your scenes nor long methods to handle the audio inside every script.

-This is a plugin designed to facilitate the Sound Manager Module configuration process, by offering an UI in the editor that makes its configuration easier.
+This plugin is designed to facilitate the Sound Manager Module configuration process, by offering a UI in the editor that makes its configuration easier.

 If you want more info on the Sound Manager Module, take a look at the README file inside the module directory.

-You can also find this tool source code on my GitLab.
+You can also find this tool's source code on my GitLab.

 This plugin was created to: